BiliouriV/VHDL-Propagation-Delay-Measurement-Vivado/README.md

 -ports.txt : the input and the output ports of the vhdl components we want to examine.
 ATTENTION!!
 THAT THE FILE IS STORED IN THE SAME LOCATION AS pd_script.py

 -VHDL_SOURCE_FILES folder: contains all the vhdl templates of the vhdl components whose prop. delay we want to measure(most important the Add_3.vhd)

+-Final_Report.csv : You should use this file only if you want to plot the Adder-3 Results for different bit number directly.
+Otherwise, it is not necessary -> the script will create a new one.

 # In order to execute the python script: